-- The availability of resources for maintenance of major automation tools, chiefly the IBES eligibility system, to improve efficiency; - Limited financial resources available to deliver services that are needed by children in child protection cases; - Increase in demand for services: - Decrease in staff to meet current demand; - Increase in costs, such as gas, to provide services to children who live in rural areas; - Federal or state financial resources appropriated to deliver services;

-- Inaccurate application information that is supplied by the participant.
-The Department checks certain financial records and information in many programs, but not all facets of applicant and clients' information can be checked; and - A change in federal rules or benchmarks that measure states' performance.
+- The availability of resources for maintenance of major automation tools, chiefly the Idaho Benefits Eligibility System (IBES) to improve efficiency; - Limited financial resources available to deliver services that are needed by children in child protection cases; - Increase in demand for services: - Decrease in staff to meet current demand; - Increase in costs, such as gas, to provide services to children who live in rural areas; - Federal or State financial resources appropriated to deliver services; - Inaccurate application information that is supplied by the participant.
+The Department checks certain financial records and information in many programs, but not all facets of applicant and client information can be checked; and - A change in federal rules or benchmarks that measure states' performance.

-The Department will improve customer service (in the areas of caring, competence, communication, and convenience) to 89.36% by 2016.
+The Department will improve customer service (in the areas of caring, competence, communication, and convenience) to 89.4% by 2017.

-Customer service performance at IDHW is a combination of four separate composites.
+Customer service performance in our Department is a combination of four separate composites.

-- A. Caring Percent of IDHW clients treated with courtesy, respect, and dignity. - B. Competency Percent of IDHW clients who have a high level of trust and confidence in the knowledge and skills of Department personnel. - C. Communication Percent of IDHW clients who are communicated with in a timely, clear, and effective manner. - D. Convenience Percent of IDHW clients who can easily access Department services, resources and information.
+- A. Caring Percent of clients treated with courtesy, respect, and dignity. - B. Competency Percent of clients who have a high level of trust and confidence in the knowledge and skills of Department personnel. - C. Communication Percent of clients who are communicated with a timely, clear, and effective manner. - D. Convenience Percent of clients who can easily access Department services, resources and information.